EI LIVE |Microbiologically Influenced Corrosion - Corrosion Management & Failure Analysis - November

 - Understand, and correctly apply and interpret state of the art MIC diagnostic methods.

-- Understand sampling procedures for various sample types obtained in the oil and gas industry.
+- Understand sampling procedures for various sample types obtained from industrial process systems.

 - Be able to plan and execute a failure analysis investigation where MIC is the root cause.

 - What is MIC and where is it a problem in the industry?
 Corrosion management principles and how it links to MIC